cloverww04/GPT4AllChatBot/README.md

 You can add your own custom responses by editing the C# dictionary or conditional statements in the code.

+## Behavior
+- The assistant responds in a friendly and concise manner.
+- Short factual answers are prioritized, avoiding unnecessary storytelling.
+- Configuration:
+  - temperature: 0.25
+  - max_tokens: 50

 ## Getting Started (Local Setup)
 ### Prerequisites
 - .NET 8.0 SDK